 Who Pays For Ohio Abortions?

 One of the key issues is whether citizens of the state should be forced to pay for abortions if “Obamacare” is fully implemented.
 Individual states are allowed to exclude abortion from covered benefits if it is stipulated by law.
 This recently signed bill actually originated in 2010 and had both Democratic and Republican support in June of this year.
 It would not be surprising to see other states pass similar bills.

 Of course, the “Exchange” may never become a reality anyhow since it is part of the controversial Patient Protection And Affordable Care Act (also known as “Obamacare”).
-Currently, Buckeye residents can purchase a wide variety of policies at affordable rates through Ohioquotes.com or other websites, insurers or brokers.
+Currently, OH residents can purchase a wide variety of policies at affordable rates directly through our website or other insurers and brokers.
 The purchase process is relative simply and usually, experienced unbiased assistance is available.